parthsamudra/Hotel-Finder-Website/README.md

    - Users can browse a list of hotels, each with detailed information such as location, amenities, pricing, and ratings.

 2. **User Authentication:**
-   - Users can create an account, log in, and log out securely using JWT (JSON Web Tokens) for authentication.
+   - Users can create an account, log in.